The Pros and Cons of Qualitative Research

 Inside Radio reports on a webinar delivered by Carly Fink and Rachael Ryan of Provoke Insights

-In this article, Inside Radio reports on findings presented by Provoke Insights founder, Carly Fink, and Associate DIrector of Research and Strategy, Rachael Ryan.
-The webinar discussing outdoor consumers was presented on May 5, 2021 as part of Radio Advertising Bureau’s Business Accelerated initiative.
+Inside Radio recently reported on insights presented by Provoke Insights founder, Carly Fink, and Associate Director of Research and Strategy, Rachael Ryan.
+Their findings were shared during a thought-provoking webinar held on May 5, 2021, as part of the Radio Advertising Bureau’s Business Accelerated initiative, which aims to help the radio industry adapt and grow in a rapidly changing world.
+The research looks at radio and outdoors research.

 Health & Wellness & COVID-19